CUBRID/cubrid-manual/en/api/cciapi.rst

 	*   *db_user* : A name of the database user
 	*   *db_password* : A database user password

-	*   **althosts** = *standby_broker1_host*, *standby_broker2_host,* . . .: Specifies the broker information of the standby server, which is used for failover when it is impossible to connect to the active server.
+	*   **altHosts** = *standby_broker1_host*, *standby_broker2_host,* . . .: Specifies the broker information of the standby server, which is used for failover when it is impossible to connect to the active server.
 You can specify multiple brokers for failover, and the connection to the brokers is attempted in the order listed in **alhosts**.

-	*   **rctime** : An interval between the attempts to connect to the active broker in which failure occurred.
-After a failure occurs, the system connects to the broker specified by **althosts** (failover), terminates the transaction, and then attempts to connect to the active broker of the master database at every **rctime**.
+	*   **rcTime** : An interval between the attempts to connect to the active broker in which failure occurred.
+After a failure occurs, the system connects to the broker specified by **altHosts** (failover), terminates the transaction, and then attempts to connect to the active broker of the master database at every **rcTime**.
 The default value is 600 seconds.

+	*	**loadBalance** : When this value is true, the applications try to connect to the main host and alternative hosts specified with the **altHosts** property as a random order. (default value: false).

 	*   **login_timeout** | **loginTimeout** : Timeout value (unit: msec.) for database login.
 Upon timeout, a **CCI_ER_LOGIN_TIMEOUT** (-38) error is returned.
 The default value is 0, which means infinite postponement.

 	*   **query_timeout** | **queryTimeout** : If time specified in these properties has expired when calling :c:func:`cci_prepare`, :c:func:`cci_execute`, etc. a cancellation message for query request which was sent to a server will be delivered and called function returns a **CCI_ER_QUERY_TIMEOUT** (-39) error.
 The value returned upon timeout may vary depending on a value specified in **disconnect_on_query_timeout**.
 For details, see **disconnect_on_query_timeout**.